Empowering Robot Teleoperation: Exploring the Synergies Between Devices and Manipulator Controllers in a Comparative Study: Experiment

 To verify the quality of two types of teleoperation data acquisition, we had the operator perform the same action during the same time period, recording the data using a camera paired with WiLorR, as well as Rokoko Smartsuit paired with Rokoko Smartgloves.

-The results, as shown in Figure \ref{fig:target}, indicate that the combination of Rokoko smartsuit and Rokoko smartgloves outperforms the combination of camera and WilorR in terms of the completeness and accuracy of motion information capture.
-From the yellow area of Figure \ref{fig:target}, we could observe that the motion capture equipment outputs rich, detailed motion data compared to a smooth line from the camera reading.
-This performance degradation for the camera may be attributed to the inherent latency reduction achieved through deep learning-based processing, which could lead to the loss of high-frequency motion dynamics.
-In the purple area of Figure \ref{fig:target}, the peak of the red line (Rokoko system) appears earlier than that of the blue line (camera system), reflecting the superior real-time performance of the Rokoko system.
+The results, as shown in Figure \ref{fig:target}, indicate that the combination of Rokoko smartsuit and Rokoko smartgloves outperforms the combination of camera and WilorR in terms of the completeness and accuracy of motion information capture, although there is a certain degree of data loss.
+In the blue area of Figure \ref{fig:target}, the peak of the red line (Rokoko system) appears earlier than that of the blue line (camera system), reflecting the superior real-time performance of the Rokoko system.
 Notably, in the green area, the camera and WiLorR combination is prone to misreading at $+\pi$ and $-\pi$, which may lead to significant posture fluctuations.
 Such misjudgment of posture information could potentially cause excessive motor current, abnormal speed, and other failure risks, posing potential damage to the equipment.